Skip to main content

 By breaking this down step-by-step, the task will be easier to get done because it’s specific, actionable and unintimidating.

-One rule of thumb: The smaller the task, the better.
+One rule of thumb: The smaller the task, the more likely tasks are completed.

 Organize